VesnaSUG/FOAM-Recipes/foam-tutorial.md

 node foam3/tools/build.js "$@"
 ```

 This is a convenience script to make the application builds easier.
-Before you use it, make sure that the script has executable privileges (if generated, it will already have the correct mode):
+Before you use it, make sure that the script has executable privileges:

 ```
 chmod +x build.sh